freegggg0705/GoogleAppScriptArchive/readme.md

 JINA.gs scrape text for a list of urls with proxy(need authentication api key trim from 3e for real api, btw it is free just in case) and json output https://jina.ai/ (For multiple urls scrape use)
 > Alternatively, use wallabag host in PC
 > Alternatively, use rssodolist with morss.it
+>
+JINA_GAS.gs using JINA fetch html then use Google appscript to fetch the html through regex (For 403 blocking google appscript politepol and fetchrss and without usable to use)